 To work with the federal government, your business must be registered in the System for Award Management (SAM).
 The government makes this registration available for free at sam.gov.
-However, the government will not review your paperwork prior to your submission; let you know when you’ve completed the paperwork incorrectly or even left out something; or explain why it rejects your paperwork, which it does if not submitted correctly.
+However, they will not review your paperwork prior to submission.
+They also won't let you know if your paperwork was completed incorrectly, if something was missing, or explain why they rejected it.
+This also applies if your paperwork wasn't submitted correctly.

 Many businesses opt to hire a SAM.gov registration company and have it handle their registration and maintenance, just like they hire an accountant to file the company’s taxes each April.
 While finding a company that will handle your SAM.gov registration may seem easy, hiring the best one to do the job is a more difficult task.